sjohnson711/MenMentalHealthGroup/README.md

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
+I would greatly appreciate any contributions you make.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)